Cold Atmospheric Plasma-Aerosol (CAP-A).

 Master thesis.
 Examiner: Prof. J. Wendland, L. Pasch M.Sc. , Hochschule Geisenheim University.

-The aim of the study was a comparative efficacy test of Cold Atmospheric Plasma-Aerosol (CAP-A) and SO₂ under laboratory and practical conditions, focusing on antimicrobial effects and possible residual effects in terms of the preservation of wooden barrels.
-In the laboratory, four strains of Saccharomyces cerevisiae were examined, while in the practical experiment, new oak barrels were specifically contaminated with Brettanomyces bruxellensis and then treated.
-The study provides initial practical insights into the suitability of Cold Atmospheric Plasma-Aerosol (CAP-A) in winemaking.
-It demonstrates the potential of a chemical-free, low-residue alternative to SO₂.
+The aim of the work was a comparative effectiveness test of Cold Atmospheric Plasma-Aerosol (CAP-A) and SO₂ under laboratory and practical conditions with regard to the antimicrobial performance and a possible remanence effect with regard to the preservation of wooden barrels.
+Four strains of the species Saccharomyces cerevisiae were investigated on a laboratory scale, while in practical testing, new oak barrels were specifically contaminated with Dekkera bruxellensis and then treated.
+The work provides initial practical findings on the suitability of Cold Atmospheric Plasma-Aerosol (CAP-A) in winemaking.
+It shows the potential of a chemical-, residue-free alternative to SO₂.